modx-pro/Docs/en/01_Components/15_msProductRemains/05_Usage_samples.md

   &where=`{"Remains.remains:>":"0"}`
 ]]
 ```
-Or the same ID in Fenom:
+Or the same code in Fenom:
 ```
 {'!msProducts' | snippet : [
   'leftJoin' => [